sondang86/Devops-Challenge/playstudios-http-echo/README.md

 ##Description
 This helm chart deploys the [`http-echo`] docker image in local kubernetes using Helm 3/Kind/Docker Desktop Windows.

+My changes are in 2 files "values.yaml", "templates\deployment.yaml"

 ##Completed the basic setup guidance

 ##Installing the Chart (Powershell)